1neWrld/1neWrld.github.io/_posts/2025-05-15-Wonderland.md

 strings teaParty | awk 'length($0) > 10'
 ```

-The `strings` command extracts human-readable text ironed into the binary during compilation.
+The `strings` command extracts human-readable text embedded into the binary during compilation.
 Filtering with `awk 'length($0) > 10'` removes short noise strings, leaving only meaningful output bigger than 10 characters.

 The key line found: